ONLYOFFICE/DesktopEditors/README.md

 * [web-apps](https://github.com/ONLYOFFICE/web-apps) - the frontend for [ONLYOFFICE Document Server][2] which is a part of ONLYOFFICE Desktop Editors that allows the user to create, edit, save and export text, spreadsheet and presentation documents using the common interface of a document editor.
 * [dictionaries](https://github.com/ONLYOFFICE/dictionaries) - the dictionaries of various languages used for spellchecking in ONLYOFFICE Desktop Editors.

+## Plugins

+ONLYOFFICE Desktop Editors offer support for plugins allowing developers to add specific features to the editors that are not directly related to the OOXML format.
+For more information see [our API](https://api.onlyoffice.com/plugin/basic) or visit github [plugins repo](https://github.com/ONLYOFFICE/onlyoffice.github.io).

 ## Functionality